xiaohunying/notes/pages/aws-security.md

 # AWS Web Application Firewall (WAF)

-AWS WAF helps to prevent web sites and web applications from being maliciously attacked by common web attack patterns.
-It is used to identify how **Amazon CloudFront distributions** and **application load balancers** respond to **web requests**.
+AWS WAF helps to prevent web sites and web applications from being maliciously attacked by common web attack patterns such as SQL injection and cross-site scripting.
+It is also used to identify how **Amazon CloudFront** distributions and **application load balancers** respond to web requests based upon specific conditions.
 It filters both HTTP and HTTPS request distinguishing between legitimate and harmful inbound requests.

-AWS WAF integrated with **CloudWatch** allowing you to monitor set metrics for the service.
-**WAF CloudWatch metrics** are **reported in one minute intervals** by default and are **kept for a 2 week period**.
+AWS WAF integrated with **CloudWatch** allowing you to monitor set metrics for the service. **WAF CloudWatch metrics** are **reported in one minute intervals** by default and are **kept for a 2 week period**.
 The metrics monitored are: _AllowedRequests_, _BlockedRequests_, _CountedRequests_, _PassedRequests_.

 AWS WAF relies heavily on **AWS CloudFront distributions**.
 It also **supports custom origins** allowing you to apply the same level of security to **web infrastructure managed outside of AWS**.
 The association between the Web ACL and a CloudFront distribution can take approximately 15 minutes for the Web ACL and associated rules to be propagated.
 When a request is blocked by WAF, CloudFront is notified that the request was forbidden and returns a **403 error** to their browser.
 You can create your own custom 403 error to guide the user to other useful links and provide a polite reason as to why they may have experienced the error.

 ### AWS WAF Componnets
+- **Conditions**
-- **Conditions** - conditions allow you to specify what elements of the incoming HTTP or HTTPS request you want WAF to be monitoring for.
+  - conditions allow you to specify what elements of the incoming HTTP or HTTPS request you want WAF to be monitoring for.
     - Cross-site scripting
     - Geo match
     - IP addresses
     - Size constraints
     - SQL injection attacks
     - String and regex matching
+- **Rules**
-- **Rules** - a WAF rule allows you to compile one or more of these conditions into a list which acts as a rule where each condition is ANDed to form the complete rule.
+  - a WAF rule allows you to compile one or more of these conditions into a list which acts as a rule where each condition is ANDed to form the complete rule.
+  - You must specify if the rule is associated to CloudFront or an ALB, and in which region.
+  - Rule types:
+    - Regular Rule
+      - count the number of requests that are being received from a particular IP address over a time period of five minutes.
+    - Rate-based Rule
+      - You will be asked the maximum number of requests from a single IP within a five minute time frame.
+When the count is reached, all the following requests from that same IP address is then blocked.
+If the request rate falls back below the rate limit specified the traffic is then allowed to pass through and is no longer blocked.
+When you set the limit, it must be above 2000.
+Any request under this limit is considered a **regular rule**.
-- **Web ACLs** - rules can be added to Web ACLs.
+- **Web ACLs**
+  - Rules can be added to Web ACLs.
 Within the web ACL, an action is applied for each rule.
-These actions can either be Allow, Block or Count. **Rules are executed in the order** that they are listed within a Web ACL.
+These actions can either be Allow, Block or Count.
+  - **Rules are executed in the order** that they are listed within a Web ACL.
 As soon as the request matches all the conditions within a rule it will be associated with that rule regardless of if there is another rule further down that would also be a match.
+    - WhiteListedIP (Allow)
+    - BlackListedIP (Block)
+    - BadSignatures (Block)

 ### AWS WAF Limitations
 - 100 conditions of each type except Regex which allows only 10 conditions